Compiled by the Road Trip Alberta team

 - You can’t just drive by the towns of Canmore or Banff without stopping!
 Both are great places to grab something to eat, stretch your legs, and get your first taste of the Rockies.
 In fact, both are also great places to base yourself in order to explore Lake Louise and the surrounding area.
 See our guides of things to do in Canmore and things to do in Banff to plan those visits.

 You made it!

 Let your Rocky Mountain adventures begin!
 In any season, you can find countless things to do in Lake Louise.
 In the summer, a paddle on the lake is a must, or find many popular hiking trails in the area.
 In the winter, some of the best skiing in Alberta is here, and skating on the lake or snowshoeing are great options, too.

 Where to Stay in Lake Louise

-- Luxury – Staying at the Fairmont Château Lake Louise is one of those once-in-a-lifetime type of experiences, to wake up and pull the curtains back and have the iconic Lake Louise right in front of you.
-This resort has everything you could ask for, including a heated indoor pool, a full-service spa and hair salon, one of the best opportunities to ski in Alberta, plus 8 on-site dining options.
+- Luxury – Staying at the Fairmont Château Lake Louise is one of those once-in-a-lifetime types of experiences, to wake up and pull the curtains back and have the iconic Lake Louise right in front of you.
+This resort has everything you could ask for, including a heated indoor pool, a full-service spa and hair salon, one of the best opportunities to ski in Alberta, plus eight on-site dining options.

 - Mid-range – The Lake Louise Inn is a great option that’s more economical but still offers awesome perks.
-Enjoy the heated indoor pool and hot tubs, free shuttle service to the ski resort, and 2 onsite restaurants plus a lounge.
+Enjoy the heated indoor pool and hot tubs, free shuttle service to the ski resort, and two onsite restaurants plus a lounge.
 Suites and apartments are also available, as is free parking!

 If you want to experience more of your surroundings, don’t miss our guide to visiting Banff National Park.
 If you plan on heading into the townsite of Banff as well (it’s about a 40-minute drive), then we also suggest checking out these Banff restaurants and best Banff hikes!